What causes brain tumours?

 Cancer Research UK estimates that 3% of brain tumours in the UK are preventable.
 These are caused by:

-About 1% of brain tumours are thought to be caused by ionising radiation.
+Ionising radiation is thought to increase the risk of developing a brain tumour.
+And, about 1% of brain tumours are thought to be caused by this.

 Ionising radiation includes X-rays and gamma rays, such as those used in X-rays, CT scans or radiotherapy.

 We know that ionising radiation increases the risk of any tumour developing, so, the risk of developing a meningioma or glioma is higher if you had radiotherapy to the head as a child, particularly before the age of five.

 Due to this and the known risk of learning difficulties, health professionals therefore try to avoid giving radiation to the brain of a young child under 3 years old.